d-w-moore/python-irodsclient/README.md

   # the end of it, session.cleanup() is implicitly called.
 ```

-Either way, the instance remains available for further such use afterward,
+Either way, the instance remains available for further use afterward,
 until destructed.

-We should, of course, be careful how many still-connected `iRODSSession`
+We should, of course, be mindful of how many still-connected `iRODSSession`
 objects we retain references to in an application, as having more of them than
 the system can support database connections for can result in spurious failure
 of iRODS client connections.